Tejas Bana

 Agentic Systems for Scientific R&D

-Promoted to ML Engineer II after leading the development of two core agentic systems:
+Leading the development of two core agentic systems:

 Generative Models & Representation Learning